Experience That Matters for Mayor

 The Grove Development: A Defining Moment

-I was one of four Council Members, along with Mayor Fugal, who voted to bring the Valley Grove Freeway Development to Pleasant Grove.
-That project is now bringing over $1.2 billion in new commercial and retail growth, housing, jobs, and long-term sales tax revenue.
+I was one of four Council Members, along with Mayor Fugal, who voted to bring the 47-acre Valley Grove Freeway Development to Pleasant Grove.
+This phase alone, a $600 million investment from St. John Properties is now underway and part of a larger $1.2 billion master-planned development bringing new commercial and retail growth, housing, jobs, and long-term sales tax revenue to our city.

+The most recent phase of Valley Grove includes over 1,100 homes, 300,000 square feet of office space, 200,000 square feet of retail, a new hotel, 30+ restaurants, and a 2-acre community gathering space.
+In total, Valley Grove now spans 128 acres and represents one of the most significant private investments in Pleasant Grove’s history.

 This isn’t just any development.
 It’s a transformative opportunity for Pleasant Grove.
-The most recent phase alone includes a $600 million investment from St. John Properties to build a vibrant, high-density, mixed-use community on 47 acres.
-That phase includes over 1,100 homes, 300,000 square feet of office space, 200,000 square feet of retail, a new hotel, 30+ restaurants, and a 2-acre community gathering space.
-In total, Valley Grove now spans 128 acresand represents one of the most significant private investments in our city’s history.

 It’s already creating thousands of jobs, attracting major employers, and generating millions in sustainable sales tax revenue funding that supports roads, parks, and public safety for our residents.

 I supported this when it mattered.
 My opponent didn’t.